Human Rights Department

 Racial Equity Affairs Committee (REAC)

-The REAC is advisory to the CTA Board of Directors and will:
+The REAC is advisory to the CTA Board of Directors.
+Charges:

-- Promote ethnic minority participation in all areas of CTA leadership
+- Promote Black, Indigenous and People of Color (BIPOC) participation in all areas of CTA leadership;

-- Monitor ethnic minority representation within the Association as set forth in the governing documents
+- Monitor BIPOC representation within the Association as set forth in the governing documents and as identified by the Racial Equity Steering Committee;

-- Provide ethnic minority input on CTA membership programs and policies
+- Provide BIPOC input on CTA membership programs and policies;

-- Make specific recommendations to the Board for continuing ethnic minority input into the Association
+- Make specific recommendations to the Board for continuing BIPOC input into the Association;

-- Work toward an inclusive Association that involves and empowers its equity-minded member
+- Work toward an inclusive Association that involves and empowers its equity-minded members;

-- Advise the Board in addressing the needs of California‘s ethnically diverse student population
+- Advise the Board in addressing the needs of California’s BIPOC student and educator population; and

 Sexual Orientation and Gender Identity Issues Advisory Committee (SOGIIAC)